 Current environmental issues affecting the Syrian people: deforestation, overgrazing; soil erosion; desertification; depletion of water resources; water pollution from raw sewage and petroleum refining wastes, and inadequate potable water.

-Google maps Syria
+Google Maps Syria

 The capital and other divisions